A. K. Fazlul Huq

 Huq boycotted titles and a knighthood granted by the British government.
 He was notable for his English oratory during speeches to the Bengali legislature.
-Huq courted the votes of the Bengali middle classes and rural communities.
+He courted the votes of the Bengali middle classes and rural communities.
 He pushed for land reform and curbing the influence of zamindars.
-As Prime Minister, Huq used legal and administrative measures to reduce the debt of millions of farmers subjected to tenancy under the Permanent Settlement.
-Huq was considered a leftist and social democrat on the political spectrum.
+As prime minister, Huq used legal and administrative measures to reduce the debt of millions of farmers subjected to tenancy under the Permanent Settlement.
+He was considered a leftist and social democrat on the political spectrum.
 His ministries were marked by intense factional infighting.

 In 1940, Huq had one of his most notable political achievements when he presented the Lahore Resolution which called for the creation of a sovereign state in the Muslim-majority eastern and northwestern parts of British India.
 During the Second World War, Huq joined the Viceroy of India's Defence Council and supported the Allied war efforts.
-Under pressure from the Governor of Bengal during the Quit India movement and after the withdrawal of the Hindu Mahasabha from his cabinet, Huq resigned from the post of premier in March 1943.
-In the Dominion of Pakistan, Huq worked for five years as East Bengal's Attorney-General and participated in the Bengali Language Movement.
-He was elected as Chief Minister, served as a federal minister and was a provincial governor in the 1950s.
+Under pressure from the governor of Bengal during the Quit India movement and after the withdrawal of the Hindu Mahasabha from his cabinet, Huq resigned from the post of premier in March 1943.
+In the Dominion of Pakistan, Huq worked for five years as East Bengal's attorney general and participated in the Bengali language movement.
+He was elected as chief minister, served as a federal minister and was a provincial governor in the 1950s.

-Huq died in Dacca, East Pakistan on 27 April 1962.
+Fazlul Huq died in Dacca, East Pakistan (now Dhaka, Bangladesh) on 27 April 1962.
 He is buried in the Mausoleum of Three Leaders.
-Sher-e-Bangla Nagar, where the National Parliament is located, is named in honour of Huq.
-His son A. K. Faezul Huq was a Bangladeshi politician.
+Sher-e-Bangla Nagar, where the National Parliament is located, is named in his honour.
+His son, A. K. Faezul Huq, was a Bangladeshi politician.

 Early life and family

-Huq was born on 26 October 1873, in his maternal home, the Mia Bari of Saturia in Jhalokati, then part of the Backergunge District of the Bengal Presidency.
-He belonged to a middle-class Bengali Muslim family of Qadis hailing from Bilbilash in Bauphal, Patuakhali.
-His ancestors had settled in Bilbilash in the eighteenth century, having arrived from Bhagalpur in Bihar.
+Abul Kasem Fazlul Huq was born on 26 October 1873 at his maternal family home, the Mia Bari of Saturia in Backergunge District of the Bengal Presidency (now in Barsial, Bangladesh).
+He belonged to a Bengali Muslim family of Qadis hailing from Bilbilash in Bauphal, Patuakhali.
 His father, Qazi Muhammad Wajid, was a well-regarded lawyer of the Barisal Bar and his grandfather, Qazi Akram Ali, also worked in the Barisal Court and was a Mukhtar as well as a scholar of the Arabic and Persian languages.
-His mother, Begum Sayedunnesa, was a descendant of Shaykh Ahmad Sajenda, a disciple of Khan Jahan Ali.

 Education

-Initially home schooled, Huq later attended the Barisal District School, where he passed the FA Examination in 1890.
-Huq was so brilliant that upon turning the page of a book he could memorise the whole page which astonished his father.
+Initially home schooled by Shamsul Ulama Khan Bahadur Hedayet Hossain and Allamah Abdur Rahman Kashgari, he later attended the Barisal Zilla School, where he passed the FA Examination in 1890.
 Huq moved to Calcutta for his higher education.
-He sat for his bachelor's degree exam in 1894, in which he achieved a triple honours in chemistry, mathematics and physics from the Presidency College (now Presidency University).
+He sat for his bachelor's degree exam in 1894, in which he achieved triple honours in chemistry, mathematics and physics from the Presidency College (now Presidency University).
 He then obtained a master's degree in mathematics from the University of Calcutta in 1896.
 He obtained his Bachelor in Law from the University Law College in Calcutta in 1897.